 To find out your nearest polling station, check put this website: Poland’s National Electoral Commission.

 You find more information here.

 You don’t need to register in advance, as this is done automatically by the authorities.
-However, if you have changed your home address recently, we advise you to check with given office of the municipality whether your registration on the register of voters is correct.

 Only voters who have a certificate of disability, attesting to a significant or moderate level of disability, are entitled to vote by post (and only then in the case of electoral wards in Poland).